theatlasroom/tidbits/tools/shells.md

   `file = 'some-file.filetype'
    filename=${file%.*}
   `
+* Optional parameters: `somecommand ${1-foo}`, use arg 1 otherwise use foo if arg 1 is unset or an empty string

 ### Scripting
 **Variables**: declared by just type and expression `name = value`, accessed with the `$` operator **Arrays**: `arr[0] = value` or `arr=( value1 value2 value 3 )`